 No manuscript should reach published form without first being edited by someone other than you.
 Many self-publishing authors are working with limited budgets, and many will choose to overlook the editing process, but they do so at their peril.
 Don’t ever make the mistake of thinking that your writing is so 'spot on' that you don’t need to edit your book; everyone needs to be edited, and the author who believes he or she is the exception to this rule is usually the most in need.
 If you want your writing to be taken seriously, help ensure that by having it properly edited first.

-While hiring a professional is always recommended, we understand that not every author has the funds to do so.
-Accordingly, over several years my company and team members have purchased, assessed, reviewed and compiled the most useful resources at Authors Wish, a one-stop shop for DIY authors to locate affordable and practical tools for their DIY self-publishing journey.
+While hiring a professional to edit your book is always recommended, we understand that not every author has the funds to do so.
+Accordingly, over several years my company and team members have purchased, assessed, reviewed and compiled the most useful resources for DIY authors to locate affordable and practical tools for their DIY self-publishing journey.
 Although we do not own these tools or programs, we have certainly tried and tested them all.

 The Publishing Process

-There are five most important aspects of the publishing process and many tools for each which are available on the Authors Wish website within these segments.
+There are five most important aspects of the publishing process and many tools for each which are available on my Authors Wish website within these segments.

-There will be corresponding blog posts from me on each of these main aspects, but this post touches on the tools I find best for the editing step specifically.
+There are corresponding blog posts from me on each of these main aspects, but this post touches on the tools I find best for the book editing step specifically.